 The reticulated damselfish, Dascyllus reticulatus widely occurs on coral reefs of the Indo-Pacific.
 This coral-dwelling damselfish shows heterosexual cohabitation on branching corals and has been considered to maintain a harem mating system, where a few males monopolize mating within the group.
 D.reticulatus is also known as a protogynous hermaphrodite (females changing sex to males) through gonad histology of sampling specimens and rearing experiments.
 However, details of the social structure and mating system have not been investigated.
 Furthermore, it has never been revealed how females functionally demonstrate protogynous sex change in natural conditions.
-To clarify the reproductive ecology and life-history pathways including sex change of D. reticulatus, I conducted field observational surveys on a damselfish population on reefs of Kuchierabu-jima Island, southern Japan.
+To clarify the reproductive ecology and lifehistory pathways including sex change of D. reticulatus, I conducted field observational surveys on a damselfish population on reefs of Kuchierabu-jima Island, southern Japan.

-The aim of Chapter 2 is to reveal the social structure and mating system of D. reticulatus from data of spatial relationship and mating relationship.
-I confirmed that relatively large adults inhabited corals with long branches and wide gaps with a female-biased sex ratio, and they maintained haremic groups where the largest male monopolized mating.
+From data of spatial relationship and mating relationship, I confirmed that relatively large adults inhabited corals with long branches and wide gaps with a female-biased sex ratio, and they maintained haremic groups where the largest male monopolized mating.
 In contrast, small adults and juveniles cohabited in higher individual densities on short branch corals, with no bias in individual sex ratio.
 Only nine of 26 adult males in the short branch coral groups showed mating activities.
-Nineteen of 35 adult females in the short branch coral.
+Nineteen of 35 adult females in the short branch coral groups spawned, and their spawning frequency was lower than that of the females on the long branch coral.
 Thus, I observed two contrasting social compositions and mating activities within harem-like cohabitation groups that depended on body size and sheltering coral structures.
-I observed inter-harem moves by large non-breeding individuals from the short branch corals to the long branch corals, implying a conditional use of the two types of groups related to body size.
+I observed interharem moves by large non-breeding individuals from the short branch corals to the long branch corals, implying a conditional use of the two types of groups related to body size.

-The aim of Chapter 3 is to clarify social conditions and adaptive significance of the sex change in D. reticulatus.
-I confirmed 11 cases of protogynous sex change under natural condition.
+I confirmed 11 cases of protogynous sex change in D. reticulatus under natural condition.
 I confirmed a typically take-over sex change in the long-branch coral group where stable harem established.
 While in most 10 of 11 cases, sex change was confirmed to be conducted under the presence of males or large females in the short-branch coral groups where the reproductive success of individual-level was low.
 These sex-changed individuals did not perform any male sexual behavior and stayed cohabitation as a non-breeding male after the protogynous sex change.
 In the short-branch coral groups, males and sex-changed individuals tended high growth than females.
 Thus, I predict that "the cryptic sex-changed individuals" conduct a tactic to increase future reproductive success by investing in growth as the non-breeding male rather than the low-spawning female.